 - 1 tablespoon chamomile tea

-- Put chamomile tea into teapot and add hot water.
+- Put chamomile tea into the teapot and add hot water.
 Cover teapot and steep for 5 minutes.

-- Strain chamomile solids and pour hot tea into tea cups or mugs.
+- Strain chamomile flowers and pour hot tea into a teacup.

 - The more intact the chamomile flowers, the higher the quality, so go for loose tea.
 If you open up chamomile tea in tea bags, you’ll find crushed tiny bits of chamomile flowers which makes a lower quality tea.

 - Use for a better tasting tea.

 - Keep the teapot covered while tea is steeping to make sure the water temperature stays consistent.

 - All tea professionals make sure to warm the teapot before the steep so that the water stays nice and hot.

 - Use a glass teapot or a glass French press to make herbal tea so you can see the pretty herbals in water.

 - Herbal teas like chamomile can be steeped for a long time without getting bitter at all.
 For a medicinal-quality chamomile, steep it for longer.
 (An herbalist will steep for 30-45 minutes on the stovetop, with the heat on low.)